james-menzies/nudge/README.md

 # String Section Rostering Utility
 ## Software Development Plan

-> __NB__ If running this program from the terminal, it is essential that it is run from the src folder as the working directory.
-To run the program, execute the main.py file.
+> To run the program, navigate to the src directory and execute the main file by typing './main.py'.
+Python 3x must be installed on the machine.
+For the best experience, ensure that the terminal window is as large as possible.

 ### Purpose